philbertshea/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Note:**
-* The behaviour of editing a `TUTORIAL_GROUP` on the person's AttendanceList depends on his original and updated status (whether he had a tutorial group before the edit, and will have one after the edit).
+* The behaviour of editing a `TUTORIAL_GROUP` on the person's Attendance List depends on his original and updated status (whether he had a tutorial group before the edit, and will have one after the edit).
-    * Case 1: A person originally has a valid `TUTORIAL_GROUP` (and hence a valid AttendanceList),
+    * Case 1: A person originally has a valid `TUTORIAL_GROUP` (and hence a valid Attendance List),
         * Case 1.1: An edit command is given to edit his `TUTORIAL_GROUP` to another valid `TUTORIAL_GROUP`.
-          Then the person's AttendanceList is carried over (No change to the AttendanceList).
+          Then the person's Attendance List is carried over (No change to the Attendance List).
         * Case 1.2: An edit command is given to edit his `TUTORIAL_GROUP` to an empty input.
-          Provided the aforementioned restrictions on the conditional parameters are fulfilled (i.e. the person has a valid `LAB_GROUP`), then the person's AttendanceList is cleared and replaced with the Empty AttendanceList.
+          Provided the aforementioned restrictions on the conditional parameters are fulfilled (i.e. the person has a valid `LAB_GROUP`), then the person's Attendance List is cleared and replaced with the Blank Attendance List.
-    * Case 2: A person originally has NO valid `TUTORIAL_GROUP` (and hence an empty AttendanceList),
+    * Case 2: A person originally has NO valid `TUTORIAL_GROUP` (and hence an empty Attendance List),
         * Case 2.1: An edit command is given to edit his `TUTORIAL_GROUP` to a valid `TUTORIAL_GROUP`.
-          Then the person's AttendanceList is set to the Default AttendanceList (represented by the string `3300000000000`, which means No Tutorial for Weeks 1 and 2, Not Attended for Weeks 3 to 13).
+          Then the person's Attendance List is set to the Default Attendance List (with No Tutorial for Weeks 1 and 2, and Not Attended for Weeks 3 to 13).
         * Case 2.2: An edit command is given to edit his `TUTORIAL_GROUP` to an empty input.
-          Then the person's AttendanceList remains as an Empty AttendanceList.
+          Then the person's Attendance List remains as a Blank Attendance List.
 </box>

 ### Tagging a student: `tag`